ergl/jASM/README.md

 Please check out the syntax [documentation](doc/Syntax.md).

 Interested in contributing?
-Check out the [TODO](Todo.md) and the [coding style](doc/CodingStyle.md).
+Check out the [TODO](TODOl.md) and the [coding style](doc/CodingStyle.md).
 Or, if you prefer it, jump ahead and read some of the [example](examples/) files.

 ## Licensing

-This software is distributed undel the GPLv3 license.
+This software is distributed under the GPLv3 license.
 For more information, please check the [License](LICENSE).

 This software uses the [Apache Commons CLI Library](http://commons.apache.org/proper/commons-cli/), distributed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).